Criminal Justice

 Credits 6 9

-CRJ 481 is the first in a two-course practicum sequence providing cadet designated students the opportunity to work full-time in a Criminal Justice agency.
-This course allows students to apply concepts they are learning in the classroom to full-time professional experience through college-approved employers.
+CRJ 481 is a practicum course providing cadet designated students the opportunity to work full-time in a Criminal Justice agency.

 Prerequisites

-Prerequisites: 48 credit hours toward Criminal Justice major and designated by CRJ Program Coordinator as scholarship experience participant.
+48 hours toward a Criminal Justice major and designated by the CRJ program coordinator as a scholarship experience participant.

 Semester Offered